POSTDOC POSITION ON SYNONYMOUS MUTATIONS IN CANCER

-Two computational biologists in the lab are applying bioinformatics and statistics approaches to delineate the landscape of synonymous driver mutations in public cancer genomics datasets.
-The postdoc that we will hire will be responsible for assisting the computational biologists in selecting the synonymous mutations that are most likely to be cancer driver mutations.
-He or she will also be responsible for testing the effect of selected mutations on expression level of the mutant gene and on cell behavior and for setting up follow-up molecular biological studies to unravel how selected mutations exert observed effects on gene expression level.
-Finally, the selected candidate will be responsible for developing mouse models for ribosome defective disease together with a PhD student in the lab.
+A computational biologist in the lab is applying bioinformatics and statistics approaches to delineate the landscape of synonymous driver mutations in cancer genomics datasets.
+You will be responsible for assisting in the selection of the mutations that are most likely to be cancer driver mutations.
+Your main responsibility will be wet lab testing of the selected mutations for their effect on the expression level of the mutant gene and on cell behavior, and for setting up follow-up molecular biological studies to unravel how selected mutations exert observed effects on gene expression level.

 - You obtained a PhD within the last 6 years or are close to obtaining a PhD in a relevant discipline.

 - You have a strong publication record.

 - You have a strong knowledge of cancer biology, molecular biology and genetics.

 - Experience in working with mammalian cell cultures as well as with standard molecular biology techniques is an absolute requirement (transfection, transduction, PCR, western blotting, cloning,…).
 Experience with multicolor flow cytometry and in applying CRISPR-Cas9 technology will also be required for the project.

 - Having a valid FELASA B certificate and experience with mouse models is a plus.